TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-12-11-new-in-symplify-3-statie-generators.md

 These lectures will be available **in every template under `{$lectures}` variable**, as configured in `variable_global` option.

-So you can creates page `source/all-lectures.latte` with all lectures (ordered by file name):
+So you can creates page `source/all-lectures.latte` with all lectures (ordered by filename):

 ```html
 {foreach $lectures as $lecture}